 Can dogs eat fish sticks?

 Nothing too harmful will come out of your dog eating a fish stick or two in their life, but they have no nutritional value.
-Giving your dog fish sticks regularly could lead to unhealthy weight gain and future health issues down the line.
+Giving fish sticks to your dog regularly could lead to unhealthy weight gain and future health issues down the line.

 Can dogs eat fried fish?

 Avoid feeding dogs fried fish at all costs.
-There is no nutritional value from adding extra oils to fish in this manner and will only lessen their overall health over time.
+Adding extra oils to fish in this manner does not provide nutritional value and will only lessen their overall health over time.

 Specific Fish for Dogs Q&A